tsunami416604/azure-docs.hu-hu/articles/cloud-services-nodejs-configure-ssl-certificate.md

 To import the SSL certificate, perform the following steps:

 1. Using Windows Explorer, navigate to the directory where the **.pfx** file containing the certificate is located and then double-click on the certificate.
 This will display the Certificate Import Wizard.

-	![certificate wizard][cert-wizard]
+    ![certificate wizard][certificate wizard]

 2. In the **Store Location** section, select **Current User** and then click **Next**.
 This will install the certificate into the certificate store for your user account.

 3. Continue through the wizard, accepting the defaults, until you arrive at the **Private key protection** screen.
 Here, you must enter the password (if any) for the certificate.
 You must also select **Mark this key as exportable**.
 Finally, click **Next**.

-	![private key protection][key-protection]
+    ![private key protection][private key protection]

 4. Continue through the wizard, accepting the defaults, until the certificate has successfully been installed.

 Now you must modify your service definition to reference the certificate you have installed.